janwalz/AEM-QuickLinks/README.md

 - **Groovy Console** - Launch the Groovy Console
 - **Replication Default Agent** - Open the default replication agent
 - **Login on Publish** - Access the publish instance login page
+- **Dispatcher** - Open your configured Dispatcher URL

 ### Current Page Submenu
 When on an AEM content page, access additional context-aware actions:
 - **Open in CRXDE** - Opens CRXDE with the current page's node selected (falls back to standard CRXDE if no content page detected)
 - **Open in Author** - Opens the current page on the Author instance
 - **Open in Publish** - Opens the current page on the Publish instance
+- **Open in Dispatcher** - Opens the current page on your configured Dispatcher
 - **Open in Edit View** - Opens the page in AEM's Page Editor
 - **View as Published** - Opens the page with `wcmmode=disabled` parameter
 - **Open Page Properties** - Access the page properties dialog